 Aggravated Assault Charges in NJ

 Aggravated assault in New Jersey can be classified as a second-, third- or fourth-degree crime, and the degree of the charge depends on the severity of the action.
 Each one varies with what the state can charge you with.
 Consulting one of our highly experienced criminal defense attorneys can help you find out where your crime may fall.

 Fourth Degree Aggravated Assault

 If you are charged with a fourth-degree aggravated assault, you are on the lower end of possible charges or penalties because the threat or injury is generally viewed as minor.
-You may be facing up to 18 months in prison and fines of up to $10,000.
+If convicted of fourth-degree aggravated assault, you could be sentenced to up to 18 months in prison and fines of up to $10,000.